Foundation Models in Generative AI: What They Are & How to Choose the Right One

 Ethical Considerations

-Governance frameworks help companies choose the right foundational models in AI by setting ethical guidelines for AI deployment.
-Here’s how -
+Governance frameworks help companies choose the right foundatio models in artificial intelligence by setting ethical guidelines for AI deployment.

-- By mitigating bias - AI models trained on diverse and balanced datasets are less likely to reflect unfair biases.
-Governance encourages the use of these models to prevent AI from reinforcing existing inequalities.
+• By mitigating bias - AI models trained on diverse and balanced datasets are less likely to reflect unfair biases.
+Governance encourages the use of these models to prevent AI technology from reinforcing existing inequalities.

-- Fairness and Inclusivity - Companies prefer those models that ensure fair treatment for all users, regardless of background.
+• Fairness and Inclusivity - Companies prefer those foundation models that ensure fair treatment for all users, regardless of background.
 Ethical governance pushes for AI that delivers equitable and unbiased decisions.

 By factoring in the above characteristics of the foundational models, you can make the appropriate choice for your company.